OpenMA/openma-doc/api/nightly/c++/classma_1_1_time_sequence.md

     double ma::TimeSequence::data ( unsigned  sample ,  Is...  indices ) const noexcept [inline]

 Extract a read-only element of the time sequence for the given *sample* index and dimensions *indices*.
-In case the the number of *indices* is not consistent with the number of dimension, ths missing ones are set to 0.
+In case that the number of *indices* is not consistent with the number of dimensions, ths missing ones are set to 0.

 ------------------------------------------------------------------------

     double  & ma::TimeSequence::data ( unsigned  sample ,  Is...  indices ) noexcept [inline]

 Extract a reference to a read-only element of the time sequence for the given *sample* index and dimensions *indices*.
-In case the the number of *indices* is not consistent with the number of dimension, ths missing ones are set to 0.
+In case that the number of *indices* is not consistent with the number of dimensions, ths missing ones are set to 0.
 If the data are modified by this method, it is adviced to call [modified()](classma_1_1_node.html#1abd701c6cf53bf95aba1ea79d28e42f16) manually

 ------------------------------------------------------------------------